AdobeDocs/experience-manager-forms-cloud-service.en/help/known-issues.md

 * You cannot generate an Acroform (Forms created using Adobe Acrobat) based Document of Record (DoR) on a local development environment.
 However, you can use a Cloud Service instance to generate an Acroform-based Document of Record (DoR).

 * The Cloud Service does not contain a metamodel for Automated Forms Conversion Service.
 You can download the default schema from [here](https://experienceleague.adobe.com/docs/aem-forms-automated-conversion-service/assets/global.schema.json).

+* Support for XFA-based Adaptive Forms is not available yet.
+You can migrate these forms to Cloud Service and keep an eye on monthly release notes for the availability of the feature.
+You can use these once support for XFA-based forms is added to Forms as a Cloud Service.